 How will the Desk determine the amount of funds to reinvest each month and how will this be communicated?

-How will agency MBS purchases be conducted?
+How will agency MBS operations be conducted?

 Will the Federal Reserve conduct agency MBS dollar rolls or coupon swaps?